tao-hpu/DynHyperRAG/README.md

 ### UltraDomain
 The ultradomain dataset used in HyperGraphRAG can be downloaded from [TommyChien/UltraDomain](https://huggingface.co/datasets/TommyChien/UltraDomain). to `datasets/ultradomain/agriculture[cs,legal,mix].json`.

-For UltraDomain dataset, we extract unique contexts from the dataset.
+For UltraDomain dataset, we extract unique contexts from the dataset to `datasets/ultradoman/unique_contexts/agriculture[cs,legal,mix]_unique_contexts.json`.
 ```bash
 python script_context.py
 ```
-For quantitative analysis, we collect questions and groundtruths from the dataset.
+For quantitative analysis, we collect questions and groundtruths from the dataset to `datasets/ultradoman/unique_questions/agriculture[cs,legal,mix]_unique_questions.json`.
 ```bash
 python script_question.py
 ```
-For qualitative analysis, we generate questions from the contexts.
+For qualitative analysis, we generate questions from the contexts to `datasets/ultradoman/questions/agriculture[cs,legal,mix]_questions.txt`.
 ```bash
 python script_genquestion.py --cls agriculture
 python script_genquestion.py --cls legal